larsthorup/webteknologi-dtu/01-getting-started/README.md

   - You might also be able to use [Vercel](https://vercel.com/)
   - or GitHub / GitLab / Cloudflare Pages
 - `npm install -g netlify-cli`
-- `ntl --version`
+- `netlify --version`
-  - Should be at least 12.5
+  - Should be at least 17

+Login to your Netlify account:

+- `netlify login`

-Connect project to Netlify
+Connect project to Netlify:

-- `ntl init`
+- `netlify init`
+  - Choose "Create and configure a new site"
+  - Choose your Netlify team created earlier
+  - Enter a site name
-  - Decline giving access to GitHub account (ctrl-c)
+  - Cancel after "Netlify CLI needs access to your GitHub account" (ctrl-c)

 Deploy latest code:

 - `npm run build`
-- `ntl deploy`
+- `netlify deploy`
+  - choose `dist` directory

 Share the URL with friends & family :)